-- (i) This Agreement will replace the following industrial instruments (as varied) in so far as they apply to employees: - Department of Environment and Climate Change Flight Officers Enterprise Agreement 2009 - (ii) This Agreement does not affect the terms and conditions of employment regulated by the following industrial instruments as varied, except where specifically varied by this Agreement: - Crown Employees (Public Service Conditions of Employment) Award 2009 - Crown Employees (Transferred Employees Compensation) Award, 2009 - Part 3 of the Public Sector Employment and Management (General) Regulation 2009 - Part 4 of the Public Sector Employment and Management (General) Regulation 2009

-- Part 5 of the Public Sector Employment and Management (General) Regulation 2009 - (iii) The parties agree that the hourly rate of pay for ordinary hours of work provided for by this agreement shall not, at any time, be less than those provided for by the industrial instrument that would cover the employee, had this agreement not been made.
+- (ii) This Agreement does not affect the terms and conditions of employment regulated by the following industrial instruments as varied, except where specifically varied by this Agreement: - Crown Employees (Public Service Conditions of Employment) Award 2009 - Crown Employees (Transferred Employees Compensation) Award, 2009 - Part 3 of the Public Sector Employment and Management (General) Regulation 2009 - Part 4 of the Public Sector Employment and Management (General) Regulation 2009 - Part 5 of the Public Sector Employment and Management (General) Regulation 2009 - (iii) The parties agree that the hourly rate of pay for ordinary hours of work provided for by this agreement shall not, at any time, be less than those provided for by the industrial instrument that would cover the employee, had this agreement not been made.

-PERIOD OF OPERATION
+5. PERIOD OF OPERATION

-- (i) This Agreement will take effect on and from 1 July 2011 and nominally remains in force until 30 June 2012. . - (ii) This Agreement can only be terminated by mutual agreement during the term of the Agreement, or at or after its expiration by one of the parties giving at least 3 months' notice of intention to terminate to all the other parties.
+- (i) This Agreement will take effect on and from 1 July 2012 and nominally remains in force until 30 June 2013. - (ii) This Agreement can only be terminated by mutual agreement during the term of the Agreement, or at or after its expiration by one of the parties giving at least 3 months' notice of intention to terminate to all the other parties.

-DEFINITIONS
+6. DEFINITIONS